bt3gl/building_blog/content/mahalo.md

 ### Hi there, folks 👋🏼

-In the past few years, I have been working in many environments, from big corporations to small startups.
+In the past years I have been growing my software skills working in many environments, from big corporations to small startups.
 And with seniority, I have been spending most of my time on complex and private projects.
 At this point it's clear for me that it's time to say goodbye to **[chmod a+x singularity](http://marinasteinkirch.com)**.